Installing Net-SNMP

 … where

-is the SNMP tree to provide access to.
-By default, the Net-SNMP Agent Daemon allows only authenticated requests (the auth
+user is a username and OID is the SNMP tree to provide access to.
+By default, the Net-SNMP Agent Daemon allows only authenticated requests (the auth option).
+The noauth option allows you to permit unauthenticated requests, and the priv option enforces the use of encryption.
+The authpriv option specifies that requests must be authenticated and replies should be encrypted.

 For example, the following line grants the user “admin” read-write access to the entire tree: